rfabbri/vxd/vpe-gitflow.md

   the same state in vxl/ and vxd/.
 Also, moving stuff across VPE/VXL/VXD doesn't really get tracked.
 Submodules are a monster whose overhead may pay off for projects requiring a huge number of repos for the developer to work on.
-- Subtrees almost work, but still have problems with history which breaks regular git workflow.
+- Subtrees almost work at the small scale of VPE, but still have problems with history which breaks regular git workflow.
 You simply can't even see the history inside vxl/ or vxd/ from vpe.
-But subtrees seem to be nice in that you can merge and track changes across the projects.
+But subtrees seem to be nice in that you can merge and track changes across the projects, and use regular git in the vast majority of useful cases.
 This is very cool.
 - Android repo tool doesn't have good documentation, and seems to demand that all sub repos be pulled from the same remote.
 It does bring some good ideas, such as having a manifest repository for meta-information of what repositories